Anti-Shulk/DolphinControllerConfig/README.md

 dolphinconfigpath=[Enter Dophin Config Path] dolphinpath=[Enter Path to launch Dolphin]
 ```
-On Windows this is located at
+#### On Windows, this is located at
 `C:\Users\[Your Username]\AppData\Roaming\DolphinControllerConfig\Settings.ini`
+This directory can be accessed easier by typing `%appdata%` into the address bar of file explorer, then opening the `DolphinContollerConfig` directory and the settings.ini file which can be opened with notepad.
+#### On Mac, this is located at
+`/users/[Your Username]/.config/DolphinControllerConfig\Settings.ini`
+This directory can be access by opening your home directory in finder by clicking `Go` at the top while finder is open then clicking home.
+After, you have to click `"Command" + "Shift" + "." (period)` to see hidden files and open the `.config` directory.

 Dolphin Controller Configurator will not lanuch into the main interface until `setup` is set to `true`.
 #### Paths
 The `dolphinconfigpath` and `dolphinpath` are stored here.
-Usually on Windows, this is at
+##### On Windows, this is by default at
 `C:/Users/[Your Username]/Documents/Dolphin Emulator/Config`
+You can find your username by seeing what shows up at the top when you view address bar after typing %appdata%, for example, when I do this, it says `C:\Users\Justi\AppData\Roaming`, meaning that `Justi` is my username

+##### On Mac, this is by default at
+`/users/[Your Username]/Library/Application Support/Dolphin/Config`
+If you open your home directory (by clicking `Go` at the top while in finder), your username should show up in the address bar.
+For example it might say `justin`.

-These paths must use double back slashes or forward slashes.
-Do not add a double back slash or forward slash to the end.
+These paths must use double back slashes or forward slashes (I reccoment using forward slashes).
+Do not add a double back slash or a forward slash to the end.
 Examples:
 `C:\\Users\\Justi\\Documents\\Dolphin Emulator\\Config`
 `C:/Users/Justi/Documents/Dolphin Emulator/Config`
 The `dolphinpath` is the path to the Dolphin Binary.
-On Windows, this should end in .exe.
+##### On Windows, this should end in .exe.
 For example:
 `C:/Users/Justi/Documents/Dolphin-x64/Dolphin.exe`
+##### On Mac, this should end in .app.
+For example:
+`/Applications/Dolphin.app`
+Yours will most likely share this same path

 #### Real Controllers
 This setting stores all of the real controllers.
 More can be added by adding new lines.
 Here is an example: